Cryotherapy for Athletes

 Research is inconclusive about cryotherapy as a form of faster recovery from exercise or a means to improve performance.
 The upside of using cold therapy is that you will most likely feel better in terms of pain or soreness, without the use of medicine.
 One of the best forms of recovery to soothe achy muscles is an active recovery.
 For runners, this can be an easy jog, cycling, walking, or swimming.
 Active recovery keeps your muscles moving to prevent stiffness in joints and increased tightness in muscles, which will limit the total amount of pain over time.
 These effects will help you get back into training much quicker than any cold therapy method.

-- The Effect of Post-Exercise Cryotherapy on Recovery Characteristics: A Systematic Review and Meta-Analysis, Journal, Apr 20, 2018 ,
+- The Effect of Post-Exercise Cryotherapy on Recovery Characteristics: A Systematic Review and Meta-Analysis, Journal ,

-- The Effectiveness of Whole Body Cryotherapy Compared to Cold Water Immersion: Implications for Sport and Exercise Recovery, Journal, Apr 20, 2018 ,
+- The Effectiveness of Whole Body Cryotherapy Compared to Cold Water Immersion: Implications for Sport and Exercise Recovery, Journal ,

 - Whole-Body Cryotherapy in Athletes: From Therapy to Stimulation.
-An Updated Review of the Literature, Journal, Apr 21, 2018 ,
+An Updated Review of the Literature, Journal ,